 “We follow up at least three times—two emails and a phone call.
 If there’s no response, we add them to our nurturing sequence.
 We have decreased our percentage of no-shows by adding a specific agenda to the meeting invite to remind them why we booked the appointment and what we’ll be covering during the appointment.”

-Setting appointments with prospective customers takes persistence and determination.
-You’ll hear”‘no” far more than you’ll hear “yes,” and there’ll be plenty of no-shows.
+Setting appointments over the phone with prospective clients takes persistence and determination.
+You’ll hear ”no” far more than you’ll hear “yes,” and there’ll be plenty of no-shows.
 But you can’t let that get you down.
 Make sure you carve out time to personalize your approach, radiate confidence at all times, engage in thoughtful value-packed discussion and master the art of following up.
 If you can do that, then you’ll naturally book more appointments—and close more deals.

 Sujan Patel is a leading expert in digital marketing.
 He is a hard working and high energy individual fueled by his passion to help people and solve problems.
 He is the co-founder of Web Profits, a growth marketing agency, and a partner in a handful of software companies including Mailshake, Narrow.io, Quuu, and Linktexting.com.
 Between his consulting practice and his software companies, Sujan’s goal is to help entrepreneurs and marketers scale their businesses.